stolksdorf/vitreum/README.md

 	.catch(console.error)
 ```

-`deps` will be an array of dependacy paths that the entrypoint require'd.
-This is used be the `less` step to search for the appropriate `less` files.
+`deps` will be an array of dependacy paths that the entrypoint `require`d.
+This can be used be the `less` step to search for the appropriate `less` files.

 #### `less(bundleName : string, shared : array, deps : array)`
 Creates a named css bundle at `./build/${bundleName}/bundle.css` using the `deps`.
 This step will look at each dependacy provided and see if there is a related `less` file at that location, if so it will automatically included it within the bundle.
 The `shared` parameter lets the `less` step know where to look for additional require paths.